UNCATEGORIZED @US

 Pros

-• Consolidates patient data, including medical history, appointments, and communications, into a single view.
+• Consolidates patient demographics, interaction history, appointments, and communication logs into a unified view for better coordination.

-• Provides analytics and dashboards to monitor patient engagement and operational performance.
+• Provides dashboards and reports to monitor conversion rates, appointment volumes, patient engagement, and team performance.

 Cons